Optimal Shrinkage of Singular Values

 The TSVD estimator shrinks to zero some of the data singular values, while leaving others untouched.
 More generally, for any specific choice of scalar nonlinearity $\eta:[0,\infty)\to [0,\infty)$, also known as a shrinker, there is a corresponding {\em singular value shrinkage} estimator $\hat{X}_\eta$ given by

-For scalar and vector denoising, univariate shrinkage rules have proved to be simple and practical denoising methods, with near-optimal performance guarantees under various performance measures \cite{Donoho1994b,Donoho1995a,Donoho1995c,Donoho1995b}.
+For scalar and vector denoising, univariate shrinkage rules have proved to be simple and practical denoising methods, with near-optimal performance guarantees under various performance measures \cite{Donoho1994b,Donoho1995,Donoho1995b,Donoho1995c,Donoho1998}.
 Shrinkage makes sense for singular values, too: presumably, the observed singular values $y_1 \ldots y_m$ are ``inflated'' by the noise, and applying a carefully chosen shrinkage function, one can obtain a good estimate of the original signal $X$.